• Home

 Two Gliding Manta Rays

 This sculpture of two manta rays gliding above driftwood is created from reclaimed timber, each curve carefully shaped to capture their effortless, wing-like movement.
 Suspended over weathered driftwood, they appear to float in quiet synchrony as though carried by unseen ocean currents.
 The driftwood, softened and sculpted by time and tide, becomes the sea itself a symbol of life’s journey, resilience, and surrender to natural rhythms.
 Above it, the manta rays move as one, embodying harmony, freedom, and trust.
 Spiritually, manta rays are often seen as symbols of grace, intuition, and emotional depth.
 Their fluid motion reminds us to navigate life with gentleness rather than force, to trust our inner guidance, and to rise and fall with the currents instead of resisting them.
 Together, these two forms speak of connection whether partnership, family, or kindred spirits moving side by side through the vastness of experience with quiet strength and unity.
-On display and available to purchase from Seaview Artists Gallery, Moffat Beach.

 A$450.00